merely-useful/py-rse/index.md

 	python $(COLLATE) $^ > $@
 ```

-Hint: the fact that the result no longer depends on the program used to create it isn't the only problem.
+(The fact that the result no longer depends on the program used to create it
+isn't the biggest problem.)

 ### Making documentation more readable {#automate-ex-readable-docs}